chetstone/llmp/README.md

 # 2. Install llmp in editable mode with its dependencies
 uv pip install -e .
+# Install with all features for development
+uv pip install -e ".[dev]"

 # This installs:
 # - pyperclip (in venv)